Ageing roofs across Chester and Cheshire

 What encapsulation does

-Encapsulation seals the asbestos cement where it sits.
-The roof is cleaned and stabilised, minor defects are made good, and a high-build coating system is applied across the whole surface.
-That coating binds the asbestos fibres into the sheet and gives the roof a renewed weatherproof skin against rain, frost and UV.
-The asbestos stays contained, the building remains in use throughout, and there is no broken-out sheeting to dispose of.
+Encapsulation seals the asbestos cement right where it sits.
+We clean the roof, stabilise it, fix any small defects, and then put down a high-build coating system across the whole surface.
+That coating locks the asbestos fibres into the sheet and gives the roof a fresh, weatherproof skin against the rain, frost, and UV.
+The asbestos stays contained, the building can stay in use the whole time, and you don’t have a load of broken sheets to get rid of.

 Where it fits, and where it does not

-Encapsulation is only suitable while the sheeting is structurally sound.
-We survey first and we are candid about the result.
-A roof that is weathered but intact is a strong candidate.
-A roof with cement that has cracked through, delaminated heavily, gone friable or started releasing fibres is not, and coating it would simply defer a removal that needs to take place.
-We would rather walk away from a coating job than seal a roof that should come off.
+Encapsulation only works if the sheeting is still sound.
+We always survey first, and we’ll tell you straight what we find.
+A roof that’s weathered but otherwise intact is usually a good candidate.
+But if the cement has cracked right through, delaminated badly, gone friable, or started letting go of fibres, then it’s not.
+Coating it at that point would just put off the inevitable removal.
+We’d rather walk away from a coating job than seal a roof that really needs to come off.

 The honest position on removal and licensing

-Where removal is the right course, the work must be carried out by competent operatives to HSE standards under CAR 2012.
-It is worth being precise about licensing, because the shorthand is often misleading: removing asbestos cement roof sheeting is generally non-licensed work, so it does not automatically require an HSE-licensed contractor.
-What it does require is the correct method, protective equipment, controls and waste handling.
-The materials that genuinely demand a licensed contractor are higher-risk types such as sprayed coatings, pipe lagging and asbestos insulating board, not the cement roof sheets themselves.
-For your building in Chester, we will set out exactly what applies and who should do the work.
+If removal is the right call, then competent people need to do the work to HSE standards under CAR 2012.
+It’s worth being clear about licensing, because people often get it wrong: taking off asbestos cement roof sheeting is generally non-licensed work, so it doesn’t automatically mean you need an HSE-licensed contractor.
+What it absolutely does need is the right method, proper protective gear, controls, and correct waste handling.
+The materials that genuinely demand a licensed contractor are the higher-risk types, like sprayed coatings, pipe lagging, and asbestos insulating board, not the cement roof sheets themselves.
+For your building in Chester, we’ll lay out exactly what applies and who should be doing the work.

 Compliance, then a survey

-The duty to manage asbestos under the Control of Asbestos Regulations 2012 rests with whoever maintains a non-domestic building, and it requires you to know where the asbestos is and keep its condition under review.
-Encapsulating a sound roof is a recognised way to meet that duty, and our survey gives you the documented record to support it.
-Because the decision turns entirely on the roof’s condition, we assess before we advise or price.
-The survey across Chester and the surrounding area is free and carries no obligation to proceed.
+The duty to manage asbestos under the Control of Asbestos Regulations 2012 falls on whoever looks after a non-domestic building.
+It means you need to know where the asbestos is and keep an eye on its condition.
+Encapsulating a sound roof is a recognised way to meet that duty, and our survey gives you the documented record to back it up.
+Because the decision hangs entirely on the roof’s condition, we assess it before we give any advice or prices.
+Our survey across Chester and the surrounding area is free, and there’s no obligation to go ahead with us.